jperry808/jperry808.io/essays/smart_way.md

 ---
 layout: essay
 type: essay
-title: "The Science of Asking Questions the Smart Way"
+title: "The Science of Asking Questions: The \"Smart\" Way"
 # All dates must be YYYY-MM-DD format!
 date: 2024-09-12
 published: true